fasmat/gocover-cobertura/README.md

 This is a **fork** of <https://github.com/boumenot/gocover-cobertura>.

 At the time of this writing the repository appears to be on *pause* with several outstanding PRs, and open issues.
-The main motivator for creating this fork was to update the code base to a more recent version of go and add the ability to pass build tags to the converter that were used when recording the coverage.
+The main motivator for creating this fork was to add the ability to pass build tags to the converter that were used when recording the coverage.

+Additionally the following changes were made:

+- allow passing build tags to converter (see `-build-tags` flag)
+- update the code base to a more recent version of go
+- instead of forking `golang.org/x/tools/cover` to parse the coverage profile, use the package directly
+- reduce the number of dependencies (3 vs 7)
+- stricter linting of the codebase with `golangci-lint`
+- increase test coverage

 This is a simple helper tool for generating XML output in [Cobertura](http://cobertura.sourceforge.net/) format for CIs like [Jenkins](https://wiki.jenkins-ci.org/display/JENKINS/Cobertura+Plugin) and others